Your association is growing. It’s time to look at new membership management software to support your changing needs.

-As your association grows, its needs evolve.
-At the same time, advances in technology don’t stand still for associations, no matter how tight their budget may be.
+As your association grows, your needs evolve.
+Meanwhile, advances in technology don’t stand still for your association, no matter how tight your budget may be.

-Failing to keep up with the techno curve, can cause your organization to fall behind.
-In fact, it can cost you more in lost time and money than taking the step toward new technology.
+Failing to keep up with association technology and membership trends, can cause your organization to fall behind.
+In fact, it can cost you more in lost time and money than making the move to new technology.

 But not everyone at your organization understands the challenges with your existing association management software (AMS), much less envisions the value a new solution could bring.
-You need to persuade your organization with a compelling case to consider new software.
+So, you must persuade your organization with a compelling case to consider new software.

-Your ability to identify your organization’s biggest tech challenges and needs will help you better outline options to your board for their review and approval.
-Based on a clear understanding of these options, you can present a set of recommendations your board is more likely to approve.
+Identifying your organization’s biggest tech challenges and needs will help you better outline options to your board for their review and approval.
+Based on a clear understanding of these options, you can present recommendations that your board is more likely to approve.

-How to build a business case for your new technology.
+How to build a business case for new association technology

-Here are five tips for making your case in a way that will get you the new membership management software you need:
+Here are five tips for making your case in a way that will get you the new membership management software your association needs:

-- Member services – If there are areas in which you aren’t best serving your members due to limitations in your membership software, your members are at risk of finding an organization that will better serve them.
+- Poor member services – If there are areas in which you aren’t serving your members as well as you could due to limitations in your membership software, your members are at risk of finding an organization that will better serve them.
 Create a list of things your members have asked for.
 Then, determine what effort it would take to fulfill them with your current system – or if it’s even possible.

 - Unnecessary time and effort – If corrected, this type of inefficiency can have a huge impact on the productivity of your organization.
 One way to surface these issues is to talk with each department about where they spend most of their time.
-For example, account managers may have to work in multiple systems to complete their daily tasks.
+For example, some staffers might have to work in multiple systems to complete their daily tasks.
 Or they may be doing a ton of manual data entry because they have no way to automate day-to-day processes.
-Record these inefficiencies in this list.
-Replicate the approach for every department.
-You’ll come away with a long list of opportunities to streamline processes throughout your organization.
+Record these inefficiencies.
+Repeat this approach for every department.
+You’ll come away with a list of opportunities to streamline processes throughout your organization.

-- Technical – The role of IT in organization management is to build and maintain your systems, not work in them every day.
+- Technical issues – The role of IT in organization management is to build and maintain your systems, not work in them every day.
 Are your coworkers overwhelming your IT team with tickets because of glitches in your current software?
 Do your coworkers have difficulty completing certain tasks without assistance from IT?
 Is the data in your system inaccurate or difficult to attain?
-Get feedback from stakeholders in the IT department, and point out these inefficiencies.
-It helps when you have backing from technical teams.
+Collect feedback from stakeholders in the IT department, and point out these inefficiencies.

-TECH TIP: Having to work in multiple systems to complete their daily tasks can create big inefficiencies for your staff members.
-NetForum by Community Brands features more than 30 tools to help your team members create efficiencies and better manage everything from members, chapters, and credentialing to fundraising and events – in one system.
+TIP: Having to work in multiple systems to complete their daily tasks can create big inefficiencies for your staff members.
+NetForum Cloud by Community Brands features more than 30 modules to help your team members create efficiencies and better manage everything from members, chapters, and credentialing to fundraising and events – in one system.

 By listing the challenges and limitations of your current membership software and talking with other departments about their needs, you should have a solid list of the features you’ll need.
 Take some time to add context as to why those features are necessary.
-Here are a few ideas of how to do this by adding columns in a spreadsheet:
+Here are a few ideas of how to do this:

 - Task – For each feature, assign which task it will help complete.
 Add details about how the task is currently being completed.